 Sanmar Group, Chennai has acquired ( 2008) a steel foundry plant in San Juan Del Rio, Querataro, Mexico.
 The Mexico plant came as part of the acquisition of Matrix Metals of USA.

-Gravita from Jaipur has a plastic recycling plants in Nicaragua, Peru, Costa Rica and Dominican Republic.
+Gravita from Jaipur has plastic recycling plants in Nicaragua, Peru, Costa Rica and Dominican Republic.

 Entertainment Business